Places to see in Limerick Ireland

 Source: www.limerick.ie

-The People’s Museum of Limerick has as purpose to present people life, the diversity between them, street of city, museum, the style of life, building.
-It display the eclectic collection that is very important for the city of Limerick.
+The People’s Museum of Limerick has the purpose to present people’s life, the diversity between them, the streets of the city, the museum, the style of life, and the buildings.
+It displays the eclectic collection that is very important for the city of Limerick.
 It is very stunning.
-It is one of most interesting places to see in Limerick.
+It is one of the most interesting places to see in Limerick.

-8. Sarsfield Bridge (That’s one of the most interesting places to see in Limerick)
+8. Visit Sarsfield Bridge (That’s one of the most interesting things to do in Limerick)

 Image by Tania Dimas from Pixabay